maldous/mindfield/README.md

 ---

 ## 1. High-Level Overview
-MindField is a micro-service platform that helps users explore their personality through interactive questionnaires, analytics and PDF reports.
 All services run in Docker containers and communicate through Kong 3.x acting as the API edge behind a TLS-terminating Caddy reverse proxy.
 Keycloak provides single sign-on.
 Observability is handled by the